 3.)
 Preconceived notions could be changed.
 Many kids assumed they wouldn’t like grapefruit, but one taste of the Oro Blanco changed their minds.
 “OMG!
 Amazing!” wrote one taster.
 Similarly, they were a little unsure about the idea of cocktail grapefruit (“Are you sure cocktail grapefruit is supposed to be for kids?” was one question we got) but the kids almost universally liked them, once they got past the seeds.
 If you can read the words on the cocktail grapefuit page up above, you can actually see my favorite comment of the day: “Makes me feel like a boss.”

 4.)
 Sweetness is not always king.
 Our personal favorite is the teeny-tiny Kishu mandarin, which practically sings with sweetness.
 But surprisingly, some of the kids declared it a little too sweet.
 (How is that possible?)

 5.)
 Even the picky eaters will try something if it’s for “research.”
 ‘Nuff said.

 At the end, the kids wanted to know which one was the “winner.”
 I told them it wouldn’t be fair to pick one winner; it would be like picking a favorite kid.
 But of all the newly discovered citruses of the day, the most popular seemed to be the Gold Nugget tangerines, the Ojai Pixie tangerines, the Satsuma tangerines, and the Oro Blanco grapefruit.

 Want to try some of these for yourselves?
-Many of these citrus fruits are available at well-stocked produce sections of grocery stores like Bristol Farms or Gelson’s.
+You can find many of these citrus fruits at well-stocked produce sections of grocery stores like Bristol Farms or Gelson’s.
 If you don’t see what you’re looking for, ask your produce manager.

 Now – help me answer the next big question on the kids’ minds: What should we taste-test next?